ebadiere/secret-store/docs/design.md

 ## 9. Security Considerations

-1. **Hash Privacy**
+### Data Privacy
+- The actual secret is never stored on-chain and is only revealed through an explicit transaction
+- The `Agreement` struct stores only the `secretHash`, participating addresses, and timing metadata
-   - Only `secretHash` is stored on-chain, preventing observers from discovering the actual secret until reveal.
+- Observers cannot discover the actual secret until reveal, as it is protected by the salt
-   - A random salt prevents brute-forcing small or guessable secrets.

-2. **EIP-712 Defenses**
+### EIP-712 Defenses
-   - Domain separation ties signatures to the chain ID, contract address, and version.
+- Domain separation ties signatures to the chain ID, contract address, and version
-   - Structured data clarifies to users what they are signing.
+- Structured data clarifies to users what they are signing

-3. **Upgrade Security**
+### Upgrade Security
-   - Only `UPGRADER_ROLE` can call `_authorizeUpgrade`.
+- Only `UPGRADER_ROLE` can call `_authorizeUpgrade`
-   - Adheres to a stable storage layout.
+- Adheres to a stable storage layout

-4. **Emergency Pause**
+### Emergency Pause
-   - Pausable contract halts key functions if a vulnerability arises.
+- Pausable contract halts key functions if a vulnerability arises

-5. **Reentrancy Protection**
+### Reentrancy Protection
 - Uses `nonReentrant` modifier on state-changing functions as a defensive measure:
   - **Future-Proofing**: Protects against potential reentrancy vectors in future upgrades
   - **Human Oversight**: Guards against accidental introduction of vulnerable patterns
   - **Defense in Depth**: Adds an extra layer of security at minimal cost
   - **Low Overhead**: The small gas cost is justified by the security benefit
 - Note: This protection may be removed if security auditors determine it's unnecessary

-6. **No Partial Agreements**
+### No Partial Agreements
-   - Registration is atomic with both signatures required in a single transaction.
+- Registration is atomic with both signatures required in a single transaction

 ---